searx/searx/docs/admin/buildhosts.rst

 Buildhosts
 ==========

+To get best results from build, its recommend to install additional packages on build hosts.

 .. sidebar:: This article needs some work

    If you have any contribution send us your :pull:`PR <../pulls>`, see :ref:`how to contribute`.

-To get best results from build, its recommend to install additional packages on build hosts.
+.. contents:: Contents
+   :depth: 2
+   :local:
+   :backlinks: entry

 .. _docs build: